ESP32 based Bluetooth iBeacon

 std::string strServiceData = "";

-Add the string one after other to advertise.
+Add the strings one after another to advertise.

 strServiceData += (char)26; // Len